 Chronic migraine treated with SPG nerve block

-Only 38 patients completed the study.
-26 patients in the bupivacaine group and 12 in the saline group.
-Analyses of the data showed that the bupivacaine group had a significant decrease in scores compared to the saline group at all time points.
-Scores relating to the intensity of the headaches were also decreased in the bupivacaine group after treatment compared to before treatment.
+Scores relating to the intensity of the headaches were also decreased in the local anaesthetic group after treatment, compared to before treatment.
 The saline group showed no difference in pain intensity scores before and after treatment.

 Sphenopalatine Ganglion: The point at which the three branches of the trigeminal nerve converge.
 The trigeminal nerve sends and receives information about pain and sensation to the head and face.
 The Sphenopalatine Ganglion is found behind and below the eye.

 View the original Sphenopalatine Ganglion Block migraine treatment at this link: A Double-Blind, Placebo-Controlled Study of Repetitive Transnasal Sphenopalatine Ganglion Blockade With Tx360® as Acute Treatment for Chronic Migraine